-You’ll sleep better if you have a clear conscious.
-You’ll have a clear conscious if you’re moving your life in the direction you believe you should.
+You’ll sleep better if you have a clear conscience.
+You’ll have a clear conscience if you’re moving your life in the direction you believe you should.
 If you’re “earning” your sleep.

 You’ll sleep longer if you go to bed earlier.